 Please join me at our annual meeting in Chicago in August 2015 where our sessions will feature a full range of sociological topics in addition to showcasing exciting new research on sexualities across many subfields.

 Paula England, New York University

-ASA President-elect and Chair, 2015 Annual Meeting Program Committee
+ASA President and Chair, 2015 Annual Meeting Program Committee